Karthigeyan06/PLCPrograms/README.md

 Files Description:-
 -------------------
-CONVBELT --> A Conveyor Belt that counts the input component CRANEMOVEMENT --> Ladder Logic for 3 axis crane movement OILLEVEL --> Logic to maintain the oil level between two level sensors
+CONVBELT --> A Conveyor Belt that counts the input component \n CRANEMOVEMENT --> Ladder Logic for 3 axis crane movement OILLEVEL --> Logic to maintain the oil level between two level sensors